-In 2020, BDAT launched our sister website "BDAT People" setting out our core professional development offer for staff, including details of the professional ITT, ECT and NPQ opportunities available to staff, details of our in-house professional learning communities (PLCs) and our wellbeing offer for staff.
+BDAT People, our sister website," sets out the core professional development offer for staff, including details of the professional ITT, ECT and NPQ opportunities available to staff, details of our in-house professional learning communities (PLCs) and our wellbeing offer for staff.

-At Academy Level: To facilitate engagement, we have established a 'Talent Management work stream including executive team members, school leaders and other key staff.
-We have a range of Professional Learning

-Communities (PLCs) to support staff knowledge sharing plus wellbeing and HR workstreams.
+At Academy level: To facilitate engagement, we have established a 'Talent Management' work stream including executive team members, school leaders and other key staff.
+We have a range of Professional Learning Communities (PLCs) to support staff knowledge sharing plus wellbeing and HR workstreams.